Skip to Main Content

 What marine filming can you do in China?

-China's South China Sea, East China Sea and Yellow Sea provide diverse marine environments.
-The tropical Hainan coast offers warm, clear water with coral reefs and marine biodiversity, while Qingdao and Xiamen offer cooler-water filming with rocky shores and active fishing communities.
-All commercial maritime filming requires Chinese partner coordination and China Coast Guard approval, which we handle in advance.
+Here is the breakdown.
+China's South China Sea, East China Sea and Yellow Sea give varied marine environments.
+The tropical Hainan coast gives warm, clear water with coral reefs and marine biodiversity, while Qingdao and Xiamen give cooler-water filming with rocky shores and active fishing communities.
+All commercial maritime filming needs Chinese partner planning and China Coast Guard approval.
+This we handle in advance.

 What wildlife is available in China?

+Here is what that looks like on the ground.
 China is one of the world's most biodiverse filming countries.
-Sichuan is home to the iconic giant panda and golden monkey; the Himalayan foothills and Tibetan Plateau host snow leopards, Tibetan antelope and rare alpine birds; and northeastern wetlands draw migratory red-crowned cranes.
-Coastal areas around Hainan offer marine wildlife including dolphins and reef species.
+Sichuan is home to the iconic giant panda and golden monkey.
+The Himalayan foothills and Tibetan Plateau host snow leopards, Tibetan antelope and rare alpine birds.
+And northeastern wetlands draw migratory red-crowned cranes.
+Coastal areas around Hainan give marine wildlife including dolphins and reef species.

 Do you have specialized wildlife crews?

-Yes, we work with experienced Chinese wildlife cinematographers who have access to panda reserves, crane wetlands and Himalayan habitats.
-Foreign productions are typically required to operate alongside local Chinese partners, which we coordinate as part of every project.
+Here is how the picture comes together.
+Yes, we work with skilled Chinese wildlife cinematographers who have access to panda reserves, crane wetlands and Himalayan habitats.
+Foreign shoots are mostly needed to operate alongside local Chinese partners.
+This we set up as part of each project.

 What about permits for protected species in China?

-Permits for protected species, panda reserves and Himalayan parks require advance coordination through the State Administration of Cultural Heritage, local film bureaus and reserve authorities.
-Maritime filming additionally requires China Coast Guard approval.
-We coordinate all required documentation and Chinese partnership arrangements before the shoot.
+Here is what we have to work with.
+Permits for covered species, panda reserves and Himalayan parks need advance planning through the State Administration of Cultural Heritage, local film bureaus and reserve authorities.
+Maritime filming extra needs China Coast Guard approval.
+We set up all needed records and Chinese partnership arrangements before the shoot.

 Can you provide underwater filming?

-Yes, we offer professional underwater cinematography with RED, ARRI and Sony cameras in housings.
-Our divers are experienced with the warm tropical waters of Hainan and the cooler conditions of the East China Sea, working safely with reef species and pelagics.
+Here is the layout.
+Yes, we give pro dive shooting with RED, ARRI and Sony cameras in housings.
+Our divers are skilled with the warm tropical waters of Hainan and the cooler conditions of the East China Sea, working safely with reef species and pelagics.

 What's the best season for wildlife filming in China?

-Timing varies dramatically by region.
-Pandas are most active in cool spring and autumn months in Sichuan; snow leopard fieldwork is best in winter at high altitude; crane migration peaks in late autumn and winter in the northeast; and Hainan marine work is best avoided during typhoon season (July to September).
+Timing differs a lot by region.
+Pandas are most active in cool spring and autumn months in Sichuan.
+Snow leopard fieldwork is best in winter at high altitude.
+Crane migration peaks in late autumn and winter in the northeast.
+And Hainan marine work is best avoided during typhoon season (July to September).

 Planning Wildlife Filming?